 This is the thing which most dramatically changed my life and freed me from craving the wrong foods.

 Once I started eating every three hours, I decided to start testing foods, using my body as the experiment.
-Every three hours I would eat only one food at a time and would pay close attention to how I felt in 20 minutes, 45 minutes, one hour, two hours, and then three hours, at which time I would eat something else.
+Every three hours I would eat only one food at a time, then paying close attention to how I felt in 20 minutes, 45 minutes, one hour, two hours, and then three hours.
+Then it was time to eat again.

 By doing this, I came to closely associate foods with how they made me feel.
-Those chocolates I would eat made me drag through the rest of the day.
-If I had meetings where I wanted to be alert and energetic, I would save the chocolate treat for the evening, but then, when is the time I wanted that draggy feeling?
+Those chocolate treats made me drag through the rest of the day.
+If I had meetings where I wanted to be alert and energetic I would save the chocolate treat for the evening, but then, when is the time we want that draggy feeling?